NCAR/DART/models/instructions-for-porting-a-new-model-to-dart.rst

    read_model_time()
    write_model_time()

-If you have data in a dart initial condition/restart file, then you can ignore these routines:
+If you have data in a initial condition/restart file, then you can ignore these routines:

 .. code-block:: text